 An Array of Services and Resources

-Choose from a broad variety of consulting services and professional development resources to meet your school’s or district’s needs, including:
+Choose from a broad variety of consulting services and professional development resources to meet your school’s needs, including:

-- Multi-day and one-day workshops for teachers, specialists, administrators, and other school staff
+- Four-day Institutes and One-Day Workshops for K-8 teachers, specialists, administrators, and other school staff

 - On-site, whole-school professional development and consultation for schools and districts